 Eastern garter snakes are some of the most common and diverse garden snakes.
 They represent their various regions of origin with different colors and patterns.

 Amazing, right?
-By its physical appearance, you can tell a New Hampshire snake from a Mississippi river one.
+You can tell a New Hampshire snake from a Mississippi river by its appearance.

 While the base colors range from olive to black or brown, the decorative colors can be blue, red, or yellow.
 Most of them have a longitudinal stripe on the spine, and the patterns are either blotches, stripes, or spots.
 Adult snakes are between 18 to 26 inches long.